thanos-io/thanos/docs/components/tools.md

 with Thanos blocks (meta.json has to have Thanos metadata).

 Flags:
+      --compaction=COMPACTION ...
-      --compaction=1... ...
-Only blocks with these compaction levels will be replicated.
+                              Only blocks with these compaction levels
+                              will be replicated.
 Repeated flag.
+Overrides
+                              compaction-min and compaction-max if set.
+      --compaction-max=4      Only blocks up to a maximum of this compaction level will be replicated.
+      --compaction-min=1      Only blocks with at least this compaction level will be replicated.
   -h, --help                  Show context-sensitive help (also try --help-long
                               and --help-man).
       --http-address="0.0.0.0:10902"